mjordan/riprap/README.md

 * PHP 7.1.3 or higher
 * [composer](https://getcomposer.org/)
-* A SQLite, MySQL, or PostgreSQL relational database, with appropriate PHP drivers.
+* An SQLite, MySQL, or PostgreSQL relational database, with appropriate PHP drivers.

 While not a requirement, a [module for Islandora](https://github.com/mjordan/islandora_riprap) is available that provides node-level reports on binary resources using data from Riprap.